1928–29 Army Cadets men's ice hockey season: Season

 Army was welcomed to the ice hockey season by a colder winter than they had seen in recent years.
 The dip in temperature allowed the team to return to a full schedule on the Stuart Rink for the first time in three years.
 Unfortunately, the lack of practice time over that stretch was still hampering the team and, after opening the season with a win, Army dropped eight contests in a row.
-Through that losing skin, the Cadets were barely competitive on most nights, however, as the season progressed the results slowly began to improve.
+Through that losing skid, the Cadets were barely competitive on most nights, however, as the season progressed the results slowly began to improve.

 Team captain Normando Costello was lauded for his play in goal and was regarded as the team's best player for much of the season.
 Observers put most of the blame on the high numbers of goals against on the poor play of the team's skaters.

 Being able to practice on Stuart Rink for most of the season allowed Marchand to coach his team into a decent unit.
 In the last four games of the year, Army was able to score at least three goals in each game, a far cry from the 13 total markers they had earned in the first nine matches.
 The steady improvement gave hope to observers that Army could soon produce a winning season.